riceissa/issarice.com/wiki/linking-effectively.md

 - include examples
 - linking in e.g. plaintext email, where *only* exposed links are possible
 - URL shorteners?
+    - using colon and parentheses effectively. remembering that some software won't be able to tell if adjacent punctuation is part of the link, so adding spaces that might look awkward accordingly
 - long exposed links appear poorly on mobile browsers
 - when to use linking style like (1, 2, 3) or (here, here, and here) or (more) (GiveWell does the third.)
 - internal vs external links